AirbusCyber/grap/README.md

 - examples/ contains patterns used against the Backspace malware.

 # Documentation
-You will find more documentation in the doc/ folder, especially about the syntax of pattern and test graphs.
+You will find more documentation in the [doc/](doc/) folder, especially about the syntax of pattern and test graphs ([doc/patterns.pdf](doc/patterns.pdf)).

-The examples/ folder contains a python file demonstrating how to use the python bindings to analyze Backspace samples.
+The [examples/](examples/) folder contains a python file demonstrating how to use the python bindings to analyze Backspace samples.

 # Tests
 Note that grap is a python script that will: